Codworth/esp-host/README.md

     -NOTE: windows users must use the appropriate com port when flashing with esptool.py
-    -NOTE2: users can optionally flash using the GUI version of esptool  https://github.com/Rodmg/esptool-gui
+    -NOTE2: users can optionally flash using the GUI version of esptool  https://github.com/Rodmg/esptool-gui -NOTE3 sometimes you have to refresh the page to make payload successful Compatible boards:

-Compatible boards:

 These are the most popluar esp8266 boards, but any esp8266 with 4M flash or larger will work.